What Class Do YOU Want?

 • Close other programs on your computer, and ask others in the home not to stream during your session time.

-• Contact your instructor by email (not phone) immediately if you are having tech problems!
+• Contact me by email immediately if you are having tech problems!

 • For your Initial Private Session: We will begin with discussion, so prep the above but you may start out in a comfortable spot to talk before working your dog.